zyedidia/knit/README.md

 objects, and you can use the Lua module system to make reusable modules for building any kind of source code.

-Knit also tracks more of your build to give you better incremental builds.
-For example, Knit automatically tracks recipes that are executed across builds, so changing a variable (even at the command-line) can cause a rule to be rebuilt because Knit can see that the recipe depends on the variable.
+Knit tracks more of your build to give you better incremental builds.
+For example, Knit automatically adds an implicit dependency on a rule's recipe, so if you change a recipe (either directly or through a variable change), Knit will automatically re-run all rules that were affected.

+Knit has support for namespaced sub-builds that execute relative to their directory, but avoids the build fragmentation caused by forcing you to spawn build sub-processes.
+No more `make -C` to do sub-builds!
+Everything is tracked by the root Knitfile, but you can still make directory-specific rules.

 Knit is in-progress -- backwards-incompatible changes will be made until a version 1.0 is released.